Thiérry Aymes

 Thiérry Aymes (born 15 October 1973) is a French former gymnast.
 He tied for fourth place in the floor final at the 1996 Summer Olympics.

 He has been a coach with Étoile de Monaco.

+Biography

+He competed in the 1996 Summer Olympics, finishing fourth in the floor exercise, and won the gold medal in the team competition at the 1998 European Championships in Saint Petersburg.